 Have a day to celebrate everyone who impacts your business in one way or the other (from your retailers to your customer).
 This will make them feel important.

-That’s all on starting undies business in Nigeria.
+That’s all about starting undies business in Nigeria.
 Please drop your questions if you have any on what I’ve shared so far.

 I will be willing to answer these questions as they drop.
 So help me!
 I promise!